ibm-cloud-docs/databases-for-elasticsearch/howto-getting-connection-strings.md

 `Certificate`|Base64|A base64 encoded version of the certificate.
 {: caption="Table 1. https/URI connection information" caption-side="top"}

-* `0...` indicates that there might be one or more of these entries in an array.
+* `0...` indicates that may be one or more of these entries in an array.

 ### The CLI Section
 {: #connection-strings-cli}

-The "CLI" section contains information that is suited for connecting with `cURL` .
+The "CLI" section contains information that is suited for connecting with `cURL`.

 Field Name|Index|Description
 ----------|-----|-----------
 `Bin`||The recommended binary to create a connection; in this case it is `curl`.
 `Composed`||A formatted command to establish a connection to your deployment.
-The command combines the `Bin` executable, `Environment` variable settings, and uses `Arguments` as command line parameters.
+The command combines the `Bin` executable, `Environment` variable settings, and uses `Arguments` as command-line parameters.
 `Environment`||A list of key/values you set as environment variables.
 `Arguments`|0...|The information that is passed as arguments to the command shown in the Bin field.
 `Certificate`|Base64|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
 It is base64 encoded.